Luke McCormick (footballer, born 1983): Emergency loan to Truro

 On 2 November 2021, McCormick made a return to Truro City, this time on an emergency loan deal.
 He played in Truro's 1–0 FA Trophy Qualifier win against Cirencester Town that day, replacing the suspended James Hamon.

 Retirement

 On 3 May 2022, McCormick's retirement was announced in Plymouth's retained list.

+Ahead of the 2024-25 season, McCormick came out of retirement and was registered with Southern Football League side, Plymouth Parkway.